Nanta-Sp/MIDAS-Hackathon-Aug2025/README.md

 Feel free to use, modify, and distribute this code for any purpose!

+## ⚠️ Disclaimer

+This project was developed independently as part of the MIDAS Hackathon.
+The code, documentation, and all content in this repository represent personal work and opinions, and are not affiliated with, endorsed by, or related to any employer or organization.
+All views expressed are my own.

 ---

 **🔧 Built with Python, scikit-learn, XGBoost, LangChain, and other modern ML tools**